Need help finding the right mission trip for your group? You're in the right place!

 Each YouthWorks mission trip is based on respectful service.

-For nearly 30 years, YouthWorks has facilitated mission trips through the lens of respectful service.
+Since 1994, YouthWorks has facilitated mission trips through the lens of respectful service.

 We believe that God is already at work in individuals, churches and communities, and we use Jesus’ example of servant-leadership to join that work.
 Throughout our partnership with a community, we listen closely, speak carefully and serve humbly.
 Respectful service may feel less efficient, but we believe it is more effective and life-giving.